Israel Frey: Book

+In 2026, Frey published Enemy of the People, a memoir.
+He described the book as "the story of a person who refused to obey social orders, who lost almost everything to maintain the freedom to be himself, and who continues to believe that this land can be made a more just and egalitarian place for all its inhabitants, not just the Jewish ones."
+A release event was scheduled to be held in a cultural center run by the city of Tel Aviv.
+In response, Culture Minister Miki Zohar halted government funding for literary events, saying that he would not allow: "An event that echoes support for terror and harm to Israel Defense Forces soldiers".

 Views

 Frey advocates for equality for everyone who lives in Israel and Palestine.
 He has been critical of the Israeli government and has advocated for Israelis to refuse to serve in the IDF.
 Frey asserts that Palestinian attacks on Israeli soldiers are not terrorism, stating that "it’s legitimate for oppressed people to strike at their oppressors".
-Frey has stated that the Gaza war was caused by Israel's "comprehensive plan to crush" Palestinians.
+Frey has stated that the Gaza war was caused by Israel's "comprehensive plan to crush" Palestinians and that he supports Palestinian rights because he believes that all humans are equal.
 He has stated that the full political spectrum of Israeli society, from right to left, is "mobilized" to view Palestinians as ISIS, Nazis, and sub-human.
-Frey's views are described as left wing by Haaretz and The Jerusalem Post, while The Times of Israel describes him as far-left.
+Frey's views are described as left wing by Haaretz, The Jerusalem Post, and The New Yorker.